Testosterone Сypionate: Relief you can feel, but what about fertility?

 What to do about it

 If you are considering testosterone cypionate, or already on it, you can approach it in a structured way.
-Here is a practical 3-step plan.
+Here is a practical 3-step, LH-based plan.

 - Get properly tested before you start

-- Test morning total testosterone on at least 2 separate days between about 7 and 10 a.m., when levels are highest.
+- Test morning total testosterone on at least 2 separate days between about 7 and 10 a.m., when levels are highest; in the proper clinical context, values below 350 ng/dL on repeat testing support biochemical hypogonadism.

-- Get baseline hematocrit, PSA, and a digital rectal exam, especially if you are over 40 or have urinary symptoms.
+- Get baseline hematocrit, PSA, and a digital rectal exam, especially if you are over 40 or have urinary symptoms; if you are 40 or older, a Veedma referral for a broader biomarker workup or review of existing labs can help clarify the safest path.

 - If you care about future fertility, get a semen analysis before starting testosterone cypionate.
 Freezing sperm before therapy is a reasonable safety net for men at high risk or who may delay childbearing.